nevakee716/cwNetwork/Help_layout.md

 (Can be use for application flux See exemples below)

 PS : the filter node should always be in first

+### Complementary Node :

+If you want to add a side Node, use this option
+For exemple, if you are on the objectPage of an application, you want to display sent and received flux.
+Put the network under the associationNode of the sent flux, then add the node id of the received flux in this option.
+Use comma as a splitter

 ## RightClick Action